witoldnowogorski/ChatAGH/README.md

 In the first step of the reasoning process, the RAG Router evaluates whether the current context — built from the conversation history and cached knowledge — is sufficient to answer the user's message.
 If the current context is sufficient to generate a response, the system proceeds without additional retrieval.
 Otherwise, it activates the retrieval pathway to query the external knowledge base and extract missing information.

 #### Query Generator
+If the retrieval pathway was chosen the comprehensive query to the external knowledge base is generated.
+The LLM analyzes the query and cached context to determine missing data and provide most suitable query.

+#### Similarity Search
+Generated query is used to perform similarity search against chunks in the vector store, hybrid search techniques are leveraged to find the most accurate, relevant chunks.
+The retrieved chunks are grouped by their corresponding source_url.
+The result of this step can be represented as a dictionary-like structure, where each key is a URL (representing a node in the web graph), and the associated value is a list of retrieved chunks originating from that url.

+#### Context Analyzer
+In the next step, the system filters out groups of chunks to retain only those that are relevant to the user's question.
+For each group classified as relevant, a summary is generated, capturing all key information that may contribute to answering the query.
+Again, the result of this step can be represented as a dictionary-like structure, where each key is a URL, and the associated value is summary of the relevant url content.

+#### Context Augmentation
+This step is critical for enabling the system to reason over a broader context and uncover deeper relationships between data.

+For each group retained after summarization, the system queries the graph database to identify all pages directly linked to the group's source_url.
+The summary of the original group is then embedded and compared against all chunks associated with these neighboring nodes in the vector database.

+The chuks retrieved this way can be passed back into the Context Analyzer, effectively creating a loop of retrieval and analysis that can traverse the web graph iteratively.
+This mechanism allows the system to explore and incorporate increasingly distant but contextually relevant pages, enriching the information available for final answer generation.

+#### Answer Generation
+Based on the conversation history and the retrieved context, the system generates a response to the user’s latest message.
+The reply can range from a simple greeting to a detailed answer with source references, depending on the user’s intent and the available information.

+## Technologies
+The system is built using modern tools that enable scalable retrieval and seamless integration with large language models:

+- MongoDB – Serves both as a vector store (via Atlas Vector Search) and a graph data store, enabling efficient semantic search and relationship retrieval across web content.
+- Gemini API –  A powerful interface to Google’s multimodal large language models, capable of processing text and other data types.
+LangGraph / LangChain – Frameworks used to define and orchestrate the system’s modular reasoning pipeline.
+They allow the implementation of conditional routing, memory management, and multi-step workflows aligned with the Agentic RAG architecture.